dghm-genomics/docker-workshop-braunschweig/README.md

 # Dockerfile for workshop in Braunschweig

 Please find here the Dockerfile for an image to be used at a [workshop on genome assemby and annotation in Braunschweig](https://www.dsmz.de/home/news-and-events/events/genomics-workshop.html "website of the workshop hosted at DSMZ") in May 2017.
-The image generated from the Dockerfile is hosted at Docker hub (https://hub.docker.com/r/dghmgenomics/workshop-braunschweig/).
+The image generated from the Dockerfile is hosted at [Docker Hub](https://hub.docker.com/r/dghmgenomics/workshop-braunschweig/).

 ## Quick start